siesta-engineering/golang-boilerplate/implementation/log/README.md

   </details>

-  The result of this implementation looks like this
+  The result of this implementation looks like this.
+Run with command `go run implementation/log/current/log.go`
   <details>
   <summary>Click here</summary>